KrishaFaria/demo1/README.md

 # demo1
-This is first time using gitHub
+This is first time using github